 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits a tight driveway and holds heavy shingle weight for a single haul project.
+Our 10-yard can fits on a tight driveway and handles shingle weight within the legal tonnage per single haul.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Plantation home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.